Baby Development Milestones Unpacked: A Comprehensive Age & Stage Guide to Natural Development

 Several factors influence a baby’s feeding development milestones.
 Oral motor skills, the baby’s overall health, and sensory sensitivities are crucial considerations.
 These factors can impact a baby’s ability to suck, swallow, and digest different types of foods.

 Instead of stressing about certain milestones, try to set yourself up for feeding success by creating a nurturing and supportive feeding environment.
-Minimising distractions during meal times and creating a calm atmosphere can help babies focus on their feeding experiences.
+Minimizing distractions during meal times and creating a calm atmosphere can help babies focus on their feeding experiences.
 As tough as it is, this means many pets may need to be kept away from the feeding area and we recommend TVs are turned off.

 It is crucial to understand that babies learn through exploration and play, and they will do this with food!
 While the mess can be very frustrating, we encourage you to take a step back and see it through the lens as a necessary part of them learning to eat.
 A baby will likely not want to eat something in the future that they haven’t touched or explored with their senses.
 Touching food and tolerating it in their space is a step towards licking and tasting.